karimsa/ned/README.md

   General options:
-    --trim, -t              Trim all data from stdin --single, -c            Replace all multiple spaces with a single space --delim, -d [delim]     Choose a delimeter to split by --join, -j [delim]      Choose a delimeter to join by (after processing) --numeric, -n           Treat all incoming data as numeric --version, -v           Output the version number
+    --trim, -t              Trim all data from stdin --single, -c            Replace all multiple spaces with a single space --delim, -d [delim]     Choose a delimeter to split by (delim is in regex) --join, -j [delim]      Choose a delimeter to join by (after processing) --numeric, -n           Treat all incoming data as numeric --version, -v           Output the version number